AceParse: A Comprehensive Dataset with Diverse Structured Texts for Academic Literature Parsing: Introduction

 To advance the unified parsing of academic literature containing various types of structured texts, we propose AceParse.
 Unlike previous datasets~\cite{pfitzmann2022doclaynet, li2020docbank} that either provide only character-level parsing results or focus on a single type of structured text~\cite{li2020tablebank, deng2017image}, AceParse encompasses a broad range of structured texts, including formulas, tables, lists, algorithms and sentences with embedded mathematical expressions.
-These texts are annotated using the LaTeX markup language to accurately describe their structure.
+This comprehensive coverage addresses the limitations of existing datasets, enabling more versatile parsing solutions.
+Moreover, these texts are annotated using the LaTeX markup language to accurately describe their structure.
 As far as we know, AceParse is the first open-source dataset specifically designed for handling diverse structured content in academic literature parsing.
 A comparison of different datasets is provided in Table~\ref{dataset_comparison}.
 Based on AceParse, we propose AceParser, a multimodal academic literature parsing model that adopts the network architecture referenced from Florence2~\cite{xiao2024florence}.
 As shown in Table~\ref{method_comparison}, our model is compared with other existing methods.

 The main contributions of this paper are as follows:

 \begin{itemize}[itemsep=2pt, parsep=0pt, left=0.8em] \item We introduced AceParse, the first comprehensive, open-source dataset designed for parsing diverse structured texts in academic literature. \item We fine-tuned a multimodal model to develop AcePa- rser, an end-to-end structured text parsing method capable of generating structured text in markup languages. \item We systematically compare the performance of current parsing methods and provide an extensive overview of existing parsing datasets, aiming to serve as a reference for the document parsing community. \end{itemize}